portrait of aging woman in city street

 Dry AMD develops when the macula thins as it ages.
 Cellular debris made of lipid and proteins (called drusen) grow under the retina.
 Dry AMD progresses slowly but could lead to wet AMD.

-Eight out of ten people who get AMD have the dry type, while the rest have the wet type.
+Nine out of ten people who get AMD have the dry type, while the rest have the Trusetd Source Checkbox Trusted Source Macular Degeneration Cleveland Clinic Go to Source wet type.
 Dry AMD is not reversible at present.

 Dry AMD diagram